folutade/KnowThatYouAnointed/content/posts/the-party.md

   And this from a person that never believed in religion
   But shit, my life is so fucked up, man, I can't help but give in*

-* In 2012, Kendrick used his major label debut album, *good kid, m.A.A.d city* to tell the backstory of how he first became a Christian.
-The album's first track, "Sherane a.k.a Master Splinter's Daughter", begins with Kendrick and his homies saying a version of the ["Sinners Prayer"](https://en.wikipedia.org/wiki/Sinner%27s_prayer) to receive Jesus as there "personal savior".
-This prayer is later heard within the narrative context during the pivotal moment in "Sing About Me, I'm Dying of Thirst" when an older Christian woman approachs Kendrick and his homies and implores them to start a new way of life after Kendrick's friend Dave died in a gang shootout.
+* In 2012, Kendrick used his major label debut album, *good kid, m.A.A.d city*, to tell the backstory of how he first became a Christian.
+The album's first track, "Sherane a.k.a Master Splinter's Daughter," begins with Kendrick and his homies saying a version of the ["Sinner’s Prayer"](https://en.wikipedia.org/wiki/Sinner%27s_prayer) to receive Jesus as their "personal savior."
+This prayer is later heard within the narrative context during the pivotal moment in "Sing About Me, I'm Dying of Thirst" when an older Christian woman approaches Kendrick and his homies and implores them to start a new way of life after Kendrick's friend Dave was killed in a gang shootout.

   * *Young man, come talk to me!
 Is that what I think that is?
   I know that's not what I think that is